 and method of an object.
 In above example we are accessing firstMethod

-.
+using object obj.
 The program above is used to give you a brief idea about how to create an object and call method using that.
-We will get to know more
+To get more detail about object